 Carbon monoxide detectors or alarms are designed to sound an alarm when they sense excessive levels of CO in the air.
 We recommend that you consider installing a CO detector listed by UL on each level of your home.
 Be sure to follow the manufacturer's instructions regarding installation, location, and maintenance.
 These devices can provide an extra measure of safety.
 A common myth is that CO is heavier than air and therefore you should install your carbon monoxide detectors lower on you wall.
 The reality is that CO is heavier than the air we breathe and therefore the proper installation of carbon monoxide detectors is on the ceiling.

+Petro is your resource for more tips and facts on indoor air quality and how to improve indoor air quality.
 As always, if you have any questions or concerns about the safety of your home heating system, please contact us immediately at 1.800.645.4328 and have one of our qualified technicians take a look at it as soon as possible.